We, Peters Hill Primary School, are the data controller for the purposes of Data Protection Law.

 - Groupcall Messenger - allows us to contact you by text and email.
 (Personal data shared – child’s name, parent’s name, telephone number and email address).

 - The Foundation Stage Forum – provision of online learning journey.
 (Personal data shared – child’s name, class, observations).

 - CPOMS – software application for monitoring child protection, safeguarding, pastoral and welfare issues.
 Personal data shared – child’s name, class, names of siblings).

 - Vaccination UK Ltd. Company who administer the flu vaccine to pupils.
 (Personal data shared – child’s name and class).

 - Just2Easy – provides access to a range of online tools and resources.
-(Personal data shared – child’s name and class).
+(Personal data shared – child’s name, class and year group).